zlociu/Xbox-Controller-Mouse/README.md

 Program will automatically close when you disconnect gamepad.

 ## Future improvements 💡
+ - Battery check ✔️
- - Battery check and alert if low energy.
+ - Alert if low energy